A Closer Look at the Long Beach Courthouse PBI

 What do you think is the future of PBI in California?

 The AOC has no current plans for other PBI projects.
 With that said, it is hard to say what the future of PBI in California is going to be.
 There is certainly no shortage of projects and there is value in the idea that with a limited (state general fund) budget we accomplish more (projects) using private sector capital in addition to state funds.

 The project has garnished some media and industry attention outside of the state as well.
 What do you think people are looking to learn from Long Beach?

-One is how we are doing it so quickly.
-The ability to overlap the construction and design schedule has certainly helped to accelerate the process.
-Having the firm responsible for the long term operation of the building, in this case Johnson Controls, at the table [during design and construction] is a quality control mechanism of sorts that helps ensure that the product being built using fast-track construction will be an enduring asset.
+One is how we did it so quickly.
+The ability to overlap the construction and design schedule certainly helped to accelerate the process.
+Having the firm responsible for the long-term operation of the building, in this case Johnson Controls, at the table (during design and construction) was a quality control mechanism of sorts that helped ensure that the product being built using fast-track construction will be an enduring asset.

 Of course I think in hindsight the big question will be “did the State get a good deal?”
 One of the things we did in this deal that I think may turn out well is that we have a formula that shares any savings from refinancing.
 With the recent drop in interest rates I think we may benefit if Meridiam refinances the project after it is open.

 What advice would you give to another public agency looking to pursue a Public-Private Partnership project?

 You need to build in a little flexibility for yourself.
 Technology is an area, for example, that changes so quickly that if you determine the type of equipment that needs to be in the building, you don't have to spec every single piece.
 For Long Beach we established an allowance that gave us some flexibility to determine what worked for the more current systems in the building during the final stages of design.